 Lauren was referred to Dr. Erin Trovillion, a pediatric oncologist at Atrium Health Levine Children’s in Charlotte, to discuss next steps for her treatment.

-Sara says Lauren was really scared up until the moment they walked through the doors of Levine Children's Hospital, which is ranked by U.S. News & World Report in eight pediatric specialties, including cancer.
-Levine Children’s is the only children's hospital in the Charlotte area to receive this distinction.
+Sara says Lauren was really scared up until the moment they walked through the doors of Levine Children's Hospital, which is ranked by U.S. News & World Report in 10 pediatric specialties, including cancer.
+Levine Children’s Hospital is also ranked the No. 1 children's hospital in North Carolina and home to ARISE Cancer Consortium™, working toward a cure, while improving research, treatment and supportive care for pediatric cancer patients.

 “When we arrived, a child life specialist immediately started talking with her and put her at ease.
 Then when Dr. Trovillion came into the room, she scooted her chair right up to Lauren, looked her in the eyes, and started talking to her with such a motherly kindness it made me tear up.
 It was truly beautiful.”